ejscribner/couchbase-tutorials/tutorial/markdown/mobile/dart-flutter-replication-app-services/dart-flutter-replication-app-services.md

 * Open your web browser of choice and log into <a target="_blank" rel="noopener noreferrer" href="https://cloud.couchbase.com/">Couchbase Capella</a>.

-* Click on the `Clusters` link on the left side navigation menu
+* When logged in you should be at the Home tab for Trial accounts and the Database tab for non-trial accounts.

-* Click on the `Trial - Cluster` located under Clusters.
+* Click on the `Trial - Cluster`.

-* Click on `Tools` from the toolbar menu and select `Documents`.
+* The Data Tools `Documents` tab should appear by default.

+* Switch the bucket to your `prpojects` bucket

 * On this screen you can see the number items in the buck should have increased from the the previous step of the learning path.
 To view the documents, click on the Documents link to open the Document browser.